Software-Knife-and-Tool/thorn/README.md

 *thorn* is a 2-Lisp, which gives it flexibility in implementation and subsequent customization.
 A small, native code runtime kernel supports system classes, function application, heap/system image management, and the FFI framework.

+Subsequent layers based on the runtime offer advanced features.

 #### Rationale

 ------